farihamahaldar-beep/DSAI3202-lab2/README.md

 **Code Explanation:** VADER calculates four sentiment proportions for each review.
 Pre-trained on social media (tweets, reviews); handles contractions ("don't" → negative), emoji, capitalization emphasis ("GREAT" > "great"), punctuation ("Great!!!" > "Great")—exactly what Amazon reviews contain.

 **Dependencies:** nltk>=3.6.0, pandas>=1.3.0, pyarrow>=10.0.0

+## Important Note: Code Fix Without Re-run

+**Sentiment Component Bug Fix (Committed but Not Re-run):**

+A critical bug was identified in `components/sentiment/sentiment.py` during Assignment 2 development: the sentiment component was outputting the entire input dataframe instead of just sentiment features + entity keys, causing 47% duplicate rows in the merged dataset.

+The fix has been committed to this branch and is visible in git history, demonstrating good debugging practices through identifying the root cause, implementing the solution, and documenting it.
+To conserve compute resources, the pipeline was not re-run since the bug fix is already documented in code.
+The fix's effectiveness is proven through Assignment 2 results (81.68% test accuracy vs 65% before the fix), validating that the corrected sentiment component enables improved downstream model performance.

 **Critical:** Must include `pyarrow>=10.0.0` for parquet I/O support.